Skip to Content

 A nose sprocket is a gear located at the front of the chainsaw bar, allowing the chain to move in a fixed place between its teeth.
 The nose sprocket of the bar gets oil from the bar oil reservoir located near the motor of your chainsaw.

-If there isn’t proper lubrication being provided to the nose sprocket, it can get seized due to increased friction and cause the chain to break.
-Or another scenario might be that a person is cutting a tree, and the tree’s weight caused the bar to pinch at the edge jamming the sprocket.
+If proper lubrication is not provided to the nose sprocket, it can get seized due to increased friction and cause the chain to break.
+Another scenario might be that a person is cutting a tree, and the tree’s weight causes the bar to pinch at the edge, jamming the sprocket.

 How to replace a chainsaw bar?

-Once you have identified that you need to replace the bar on your chainsaw, the next step is the replace the bar itself.
-Luckily, the bar replacement process is similar to most chainsaws and can be done easily.
+Once you have identified that you need to replace the bar on your chainsaw, the next step is replacing it.
+Luckily, the bar replacement process is similar to most chainsaws and can be done quickly.

 If you are looking for a general idea of how often you should replace a chainsaw bar, a rule of thumb is to replace the bar of your chainsaw once you have gone through three chains on the same bar.

-But before you can start the bar replacement process, make sure that your replacement bar is the same length as the one, you are replacing it with.
+But before starting the bar replacement process, ensure your replacement bar is the same length as the one you are replacing it with.

 And if the chain is worn out, you should also replace the chain as well.
 You can find Chainsaw chains here.
 Once you are sure that you have the correct size replacement bar for your chainsaw, you can follow these steps to replace the bar (you can find Chainsaw bars here):